 Rhys enjoys rock climbing, hiking, and is a connoisseur of fine coffee.

-Krista Fischer (ex officio) - Western Victoria PHN Regional Manager Horsham
+Laura Martin (ex officio) - Western Victoria PHN Regional Manager Horsham

 Pictured left to right: Joanne Richie, Rosalind Byass, Kevin Mills, Marianne Hendron, John Aitken, Robyn Lardner, Emily Anderson, Julie Pettett and Rabindraj Bangaar.

 Absent: Justin Van Rossen, David Berry and Aunty Nancy Harrison

 Based in the Wimmera, Robyn’s expertise covers rural health issues, social justice and retail.
 With a nursing background including midwifery, neonatal intensive care and a Masters of Health Administration, she has worked as the Administrator/Director of Nursing for an acute, aged care and community health facility as well as Manager Corporate Support for GWMWater.
 Business involvements include pharmacy and a natural health practice.
 Robyn Lardner GAICD also has a long history of community service, and is a past winner of Horsham Citizen of the Year and a member of the Royal Flying Doctor Board (Vic).